storacha/RFC/rfc/github-org-migration.md

     - It SHOULD be archived.
     - It SHOULD NOT be migrated.
 - [ ] [broker](https://github.com/web3-storage/broker)
-    - [ ] check with @vascosantos10 if it can be archived
     - It SHOULD be archived.
     - It SHOULD NOT be migrated.
 - [ ] [web3-schema](https://github.com/web3-storage/web3-schema)